Akuukis/LiquidHumanity/Readme.md

 1. Unite multiple agents so that sum of those agent's represented populations in total cover all humanity.
 2. Give birth to a new agent type that directly represents most all humanity.

-This proposal is about the 1. strategy.
+This proposal is about the #1 strategy.

-Nevertheless, in context of emerging neomedievalism, the task is ambitious - to either improve an existing internation organization UN to be effective over all types of agents, or design a brand new entity that would be.
+Nevertheless, in context of emerging neomedievalism, the task is ambitious: to either improve an existing international organization like the UN to be effective over all types of agents, or to design a brand new entity that would be.

 ### 2. In its timelessness, not only living humans but also future generations should be considered.